-1. State in your own words the meaning of
+- 1. State in your own words the meaning of

 - (a) mixing of a Markov Chain

 - (b) burn-in

 - (c) equilibrium

 - (d) adaptive algorithms

 - (e) importance sampling reweighting of chains

-- 2. Reconsider the algorithm you wrote to answer question 2(i) in algorithm on a computer.
+- 2. Reconsider the algorithm you wrote to answer question 2(c) in section 10.3.3.
+Make up some data, and run your algorithm on a computer.
 How much burn-in do you allow for, and why?
 How do you decide whether the output of your algorithm has converged?